Isolation precautions create barriers between people and germs. These types of precautions help prevent the spread of

 - Contact precautions help keep staff and visitors from spreading the germs after touching a person or an object the person has touched.

-- Some of the germs that contact precautions protect from are C difficile and norovirus.
-These germs can cause serious infection in the intestines.
+- Some of the germs that contact precautions protect from are C difficile, norovirus, and COVID-19.
+These germs can cause serious infection in the intestines or lungs.

 - Anyone entering the room who may touch the person or objects in the room should wear a gown and gloves.

 Droplet precautions are used to prevent contact with mucus and other secretions from the nose and sinuses, throat, airways, and lungs.

 - When a person talks, sneezes, or coughs, droplets that contain germs can travel about 3 feet (90 centimeters).

-- Illnesses that require droplet precautions include influenza (flu), pertussis (whooping cough), mumps, and respiratory illnesses, such as those caused by coronavirus infections.
+- Illnesses that require droplet precautions include influenza (flu), pertussis (whooping cough), mumps, and respiratory illnesses, such as those caused by coronavirus infections including COVID-19.

 - Anyone who goes into the room should wear a surgical mask.